ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/configuration.md

 ### Profile management commands

-Currently `ydbops` does not support creation, modification and activation of profiles through CLI [the way that {{ ydb-short-name }} CLI does it](../ydb-cli/profile/index.md#commands).
+Currently, `ydbops` does not support the creation, modification, and activation of profiles via the CLI commands [the way that {{ ydb-short-name }} CLI does](../ydb-cli/profile/index.md#commands).

-Please create a configuration file manually.
+The configuration file needs to be created manually.

 ### Configuration file reference